Information about the development of an assessment for pupils in reception to measure their progress in primary schools from 2020.

 What will be assessed?

-Schools will administer the assessment soon after pupils enter reception.
-It will be an activity-based assessment of pupils’ ability in:
+Schools will carry out the assessment within the first 6 weeks of children starting school.
+It will be an activity based assessment of pupils’ ability in:

 We will publish these measures for all-through primaries in the summer of 2027 for the first time.
-This will be when those pupils who entered reception in autumn 2020 reach the end of key stage 2.
+This will be when those pupils who entered reception in autumn 2020 reach the end of KS2.

 Assessment development process

-The National Foundation for Educational Research (NFER) is the preferred supplier to develop and deliver the new assessment.
+The National Foundation for Educational Research (NFER) has been contracted by STA to develop and deliver the assessment.
 This includes the trial and pilot phases and the first 2 years of statutory delivery.

 |11 April 2018||Announcement of preferred bidder|